Technical Analysis versus Fundamental Analysis Of Binary Options

 - Sentiment Analysis

-We will discuss on technical and fundamental analysis in this article.
-They are the bread and butter of any trader’s trading regimen.
+We will explain the technical and fundamental analysis in this article.
+However, trading analysis is the bread and butter of any trader’s trading regimen.

 You need to know how these two differ and the role they play in analyzing the market.
 Ultimately, to trade profitably, you need to perform both.
 Let us first understand what technical analysis is.